 Eugene, nicknamed Tracktown or Emerald City, has an official slogan: "A Great City for the Arts and Outdoors".
 The area is one of the most "Bike-Friendly" communities in the U.S. and offers miles of paths throughout city streets, gardens, parks, wetlands and along the banks of the Willamette.

-Drive one hour east of Eugene to see the snow-covered Cascade Range and enjoy wonderful skiing or drive along the scenic McKenzie and stop to take in a hike through old-growth forests.
+Drive one hour east of Eugene to see the snow-covered Cascade Range and enjoy camping in Central Oregon or along the scenic McKenzie and stop to take in a hike through old-growth forests.